windowjs/windowjs/docs/doc/window.md

 {: .parameters}
 | deltaX | number | The amount that was scrolled in the horizontal axis.       |
 | deltaY | number | The amount that was scrolled in the vertical axis.         |

+{% include property object="window" name="alwaysOnTop" type="boolean" %}

+Whether to keep the window always on top of other windows.

+This can also be toggled with `F6` during development.

 {% include property object="window" name="canvas"